Constructing Confidence Intervals for Infinite-Dimensional Functional Parameters by Highly Adaptive Lasso: Defining Functional Estimation Problem and HAL-MLEs

 \subsection{First-Order and Higher-Order HALs}

-\cite{van2023higher} further defines a $m$-th order smoothness class $\Dkzero$ $(m = 1, 2, \cdots)$ on $[0,1]^d$, which includes functions whose $m$-th-order Lebesgue Radon-Nikodym derivatives are themselves real-valued cadlag function with bounded sectional variation norm.
+\citet{van2023higher} further defines a $m$-th order smoothness class $\Dkzero$ $(m = 1, 2, \cdots)$ on $[0,1]^d$, which includes functions whose $m$-th-order Lebesgue-Radon-Nikodym derivatives are themselves real-valued càdlàg functions with bounded sectional variation norm.
 Like the zero-order HAL MLE, one can construct a higher order HAL-MLE that uses $m$-th order splines to estimate the target function in $\Dkzero$.
-For the first order ($m=1$), the approximation of $Q^{(1)} \in \Done$ can be written by
+For the first order ($m=1$), one can approximate $Q^{(1)} \in \Done$ by $Q^{(1)}_{\beta}$, which can be written by